The Best of Cape Town: Things To Do in 3/4 Days or More

 Here’s our full article on Kitesurfing course in Cape Town.

-Muizenberg is also a great spot to learn traditional surf and windsurf, there are plenty of schools around, all with qualified instructors.
+Muizenberg is also a great spot to learn traditional surf and windsurfing, there are plenty of schools around, all with qualified instructors.
 If you want to relax after a day in the water, there are several nice bars and cheap fish restaurants.

 Staying in Muizenberg is probably one of the best choices, have a look at how many cheap accommodations are available here!